 As we have travelled we’ve been exposed to numerous new and exciting dishes.
-In fact, that is one of the main joys of traveling.
+In fact, that is one of the main joys of travelling.
 But the big question I have, is it compulsory to try all new foods on the road?
-Should we try silk worm larvae, bat on a stick and tarantula and is it about keeping up appearances or a duty try it all?
+Should we try silkworm larvae, bat on a stick and tarantula and is it about keeping up appearances or a duty to try it all?

 Maybe the food was as it should be, authentic Laos food.
 Maybe the chef was having a bad day.
 I’ll maybe never know.
 But at least we tried.